Paarth11/weatherApp/README.md

 # Weather App

-This is a simple weather app that allows users to search for weather conditions for a specific location.
+This is a simple weather app that displays weather conditions for user location.
 The app is built using JavaScript and Vite.

 ## Installation